AJImeson/Systemutveckling-I-Python-Slutuppgift/journals/personal.md

 - 2025-10-03

     Have a look at the tkinter python library. root, root.title, root.mainloop()

+- 2025-10-10

+    For next session: Error handle float input in Alert Configuring, crashes when trying to use string input